Part 2: Privacy-aware data structure - Introduction to HyperLogLog

 tools.stream_progress_basic()

-: For long running processes, progress should be reported./py/modules/tools.py
+: For long running processes, progress should be reported.- Have a look at the function above, defined in

 ix=[0]